ProgrammingRainbow/Archlinux/README.md

 <br/><br/>
 Create the root partition with `n` and accept all the defaults to the end.
 <br/><br/>
+WARNING!!
+This is the point of no return.
+When you press `w` that acually writes the partition table.
+Quitting before this will not change the partition table.
+<br/><br/>
 Print the partition table again with `p`.
 If it all looks good you can write it with `w` and quit with `q`.
 <br/><br/>
 ## Format partitions
 If your device is /dev/sdX then partition 1 will be /dev/sdX1.
 It is your job to know which partition you are formating.
 I am just giving examples.
 ### Format EFI/boot partiton
+WARNING!!
+If you are dual booting do `NOT` format your EFI partition.
+Doing so will remove the existing data for your other operating systems.
+If you are dual booting skip this step.
+<br/><br/>
 Replace /dev/sdX1 with your EFI partition.
 ```
 mkfs.fat -F32 /dev/sdX1